mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/secured-transfer/index.md

-Now let's open [CyberChef](https://gchq.github.io/CyberChef/) and select AES decrypt with the key set to `supersecretkeyusedforencryption!`, the IV set to `someinitialvalue` and the mode set to CBC, and let's enter the encrypted file
+Now let's open [CyberChef](https://gchq.github.io/CyberChef/) and select AES decrypt with the key set to `supersecretkeyusedforencryption!`, the IV set to `someinitialvalue` and the mode set to CBC.
+Next, let's enter the encrypted file content, and let's cook:
-content:

 ![CyberChef AES Decrypt encrypted flag](cyberchef-aes-decrypt-encrypted-flag.png)